msoczi/football_predictions/README.md

 ## Football matches result predictions
 ______________
-For results refer to: **https://msoczi.github.io/football_predictions/web/index.html**
+For page with results refer to: **https://msoczi.github.io/football_predictions/web/index.html**
 ______________
 The aim of the project was to create a tool for predicting the results of league matches from the leading European leagues based on data prepared by myself.